-X The Tower
+XI The Tower

-On exposure, limit, and risk
+On exposure, limits, and risk

-There was a winter when the building did not protect.
+There was a winter

 The tower was not insulated.

-Wind moved through the window frames.
+through the window frames.

-At night, the air inside was no different from the air outside.
+from the air outside.

 I slept in layers.